How to Apply

 Campus: Our location in downtown Salt Lake City, Utah on South Temple was carefully chosen so that students can live within walking distance of their classes as well as the State Capitol.
 Likewise, a high concentration of internship opportunities are within a walkable six block radius.
-We refer to this as the Williamsburg model, which allows a merging of these rich opportunities in close proximity to student housing.
+We refer to this as the Williamsburg model, which provides these rich opportunities in close proximity to student housing.

 Beyond key internships, this area is also rich in employment opportunities, an efficient public transportation system, the new Salt Lake City library, and numerous cultural venues and museums.
-Religious enrichment is also abundant in the variety of churches and cathedrals, Temple Square, and an LDS Institute nearby, all of which can be a valuable benefit to students.
+Religious enrichment is also abundant in a variety of churches and cathedrals, Temple Square, and an LDS Institute nearby—all of which can be a valuable benefit to students.

-Social Events: George Wythe University hosts social events every semester for students in each cohort to enjoy the company of their peers, faculty and leaders in the community.
-In addition to these activities, special lectures are held with faculty from GWU as well as other renowned institutions from around the nation.
+Social Events: The University hosts events every semester for students to grow closer to their peers, faculty and leaders in the community.
+In addition, special lectures are held with faculty from GWU as well as renowned institutions from around the nation.
 During the winter semester, GWU hosts it's annual Statesmanship Invitational, an intense week-long simulation event.
 Students from the online program are invited to attend as well as advanced students from local high schools and colleges.

 In addition to campus sponsored events, GWU sends a weekly e-mail to students announcing important happenings in the downtown area.
-These vary from political lectures at the Hinckley Institute to the performing arts and special museum exhibits.
-Unlike most college experiences, we strongly urge students to become deeply involved in the community in which they study, establish themselves, and get to know their neighbors while here.
+These range from political lectures at the Hinckley Institute of Politics to the performing arts at numerous venues and museum exhibits at The Leonardo.
+Unlike the typical college experience in which students live sequestered in an artificial environment, we strongly urge them to become deeply involved in the local community and civic life, to establish themselves, and get to know their neighbors while here.
 Not only is the Capitol their campus, our downtown location means that the city is their campus as well.